Andrettin/Wyrmsun/readme.txt

 - Improved turn processing performance.
 - Improved AI troop movement decisions.
 - Fixed issue with grand strategy under Linux which could cause a freeze.
+- Added events to transform tribal factions into polity ones if writing has been researched.

 * Items
 - Potions of Healing can now be bought at the dwarven Bastion and the teuton Burg (healing potion icon by Jinn).